edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 ---
-title: "The whataboutery around the Saudi takeover of Newcastle United is out of control"
+title: "On the whataboutery around the Saudi takeover of Newcastle United"
 date: 2020-04-18T21:15:15.958Z
 socialDescription: "Let's not try to make ourselves feel better about Saudi Arabia buying Newcastle United by pointing out other bad things."
 ---